alecive/alecive.github.io/_posts/2015-11-12-ROS-naive-installation.md

 ## Building the `catkin` packages
 As far as I understood, `ros` devs have been moving away from `rosbuild` and started to used `catkin`.
 From [here](http://wiki.ros.org/catkin/conceptual_overview):

-    catkin combines CMake macros and Python scripts to provide some functionality on top of CMake's normal workflow. catkin was designed to be more conventional than rosbuild, allowing for better distribution of packages, better cross-compiling support, and better portability. catkin's workflow is very similar to CMake's but adds support for automatic 'find package' infrastructure and building multiple, dependent projects at the same time.
+  > _"catkin combines CMake macros and Python scripts to provide some functionality on top of CMake's normal workflow. catkin was designed to be more conventional than rosbuild, allowing for better distribution of packages, better cross-compiling support, and better portability. catkin's workflow is very similar to CMake's but adds support for automatic 'find package' infrastructure and building multiple, dependent projects at the same time.
-    The name catkin comes from the tail-shaped flower cluster found on willow trees -- a reference to Willow Garage where catkin was created.
+  The name catkin comes from the tail-shaped flower cluster found on willow trees -- a reference to Willow Garage where catkin was created."_

 In summary: _welcome to the modern age!_